SAP Articles

 I have worked on ERP programs across industries like aviation, defense, consulting, and small business.
 I have also been part of programs that ran on Oracle, SAP, Microsoft Dynamics, and cloud-first platforms like NetSuite, Odoo, and Acumatica.
 Some of those went well.
 Some did not.
 And that is exactly why I am writing this.

-Because too often, small businesses are given advice meant for much larger companies.
+Because too often, small businesses are given advice meant for much larger companies, when selecting ERP systems.
 The result has always been overbuilt systems, underused features, and teams that quietly go back to spreadsheets.

 This article is not about theoretical stuff.
 It is about what actually works when it comes to ERP for small business operations.
 I want to walk you through the real triggers that tell you it is time to consider ERP, how to choose the right platform, and how to avoid the common traps that I have seen, even in million-dollar implementations.